Nirajsahux/Parking-project-java/README.md

 # Parking-project-java
-This is our praking project and this is not comppleted yet, Data flow chart and codes are yet to be completed.
+This is our praking project and it's not completed yet, Data flow chart and codes are yet to be completed.